-In the case of Other Non-SME obligors, generally a credit obligation is only recorded once an obligor is overdrawn which is reflected in the high default rates returned.
+In the case of Other Non-SME obligors, traditionally a credit obligation was only recorded once an obligor is overdrawn which was reflected in high default rates being returned.
+Through the current IRB models, EAD estimates are now assigned to these accounts resulting in significant volumes now being reported and actual default rates versus LRA PD assessments are satisfactory.